Indonesian presidential aircraft: History

 The plan to acquire a new presidential aircraft had been contemplated since the Abdurrahman Wahid's administration (1999–2001).
 On 3 November 2009, the legislature approved a budget of IDR 200 billion as down payment for a VVIP Boeing 737-500 aircraft.
 The Indonesian State Secretariat included the cost of buying a new airplane into the 2010-2011 state budget.

 Garuda Indonesia Airbus A330-341 on a state visit at London Heathrow Airport in 2012.
 Note the national emblem near the cockpit window assigned only on Garuda Indonesia aircraft carrying the president.

-In January 2010, the Indonesian government announced a USD 200 million budget to acquire a new aircraft for presidential and government use.
+In January 2010, the Indonesian government announced a US$200 million budget to acquire a new aircraft for presidential and government use.
 The government insisted the cost of operating its own aircraft would be lower than chartering aircraft every time the president had to travel.
 On 27 December 2010, Indonesian government with Boeing signed a purchase agreement for a 737-800 Boeing Business Jet 2 aircraft.

 On 20 January 2012, Indonesian Government received a "green " (plain "hollow" aircraft prior to any specific modifications) BBJ2 variant of the 737-800 from the Boeing company, to be further modified and equipped with interior and security features.
 The price of plain aircraft prior to modification is USD 58 million.
 After several delays the BBJ2 was delivered on 10 April 2014 and received by the Indonesian Minister of State Secretariat Sudi Silalahi.

 President Susilo Bambang Yudhoyono was the first president who flew in "Indonesia One" on state duties, on 5 May 2014 when he flew from Jakarta to Denpasar, Bali, to attend the regional conference of Open Government Partnership (OGP) Asia-Pacific.

 President Joko Widodo's first trip in "Indonesia One" was shortly after his inauguration on 29 October 2014.
 President Joko Widodo flew to Medan, North Sumatra, and went to Karo Regency to address the natural disaster relief efforts and to visit the refugees of the 2014 Mount Sinabung eruption.
 On this occasion, the president was accompanied by first lady Iriana, Minister of Social Affairs Khofifah Indar Parawansa, and his daughter Kahiyang Ayu.